UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 Let's think about the logic behind the class relationships:

-- A `RoadVehicle` is general, and not of any particular vehicle type.
-It has the common properties shared among more specific types, such as Cars and Motorbikes.
+- A roadVehicle is general, and not of any particular vehicle type.
+It has the common properties shared among more specific types, such as cars and motorbikes.
-- A Car is a type of `RoadVehicle`
+- A car is a type of road vehicle
-- A `Motorbike` is also a type of `RoadVehicle`
+- A motorbike is also a type of road vehicle

 Now consider a driver, who commutes to work every day.
 That driver has a primary mode of transport.
-For illustrative purposes, we can going to provide two concrete options: `Car` or `Motorbike`.
-However, each person is different.
-Let's now create the Driver class:
+For illustrative purposes, we provide only two concrete options: `Car` or `Motorbike`.
+However, each person is different, so it is not known until run-time which one it will be.
+Let's now create the Driver class to illustrate:

 ```C#
 using System;